herrkaefer/cleanup-tabs/README.md

 Just **one click to close:**

 - URL begins with "chrome://" such as blank tabs, Chrome history
-- URL includes "www.google." such as Google search result pages
+- Google search results
 - stackoverflow question pages
 - Search pages of Bing, Baidu
-- Taobao search and item pages
+- Taobao & Tmall search and item pages

 unless the tab is active or pinned.